tokenized/tokenized-sdk-example-react/README.md

 - `activityEventType`: The type of the operation represented by the activity event
 - `stage`: Describes what stage of the operation has been reached so far
-- `txIds`: The transactions that make up the operation’s on-chain representation
+- `transactions`: The transactions that make up the operation’s on-chain representation
 - `vaultId`: Id of the vault fufilling this activity
 - `memo`: String describing transaction (supplied by the trade initiating user)
 - `contract`: Optional object describing the contract
   - `name`: Name given to contract
-- `assets`: Array of assets related to event
+- `instruments`: Array of instruments related to event
-  - `assetId`: ID of the asset
+  - `instrumentId`: ID of the instrument
-  - `assetName`: Display name of asset
+  - `instrumentName`: Display name of instrument
-  - `total`: Total `quantity` of authorized assets
+  - `total`: Total `quantity` of authorized instruments
-  - `delta`: Change in `quantity` of authorized assets due to this activity
+  - `delta`: Change in `quantity` of authorized instruments due to this activity
 - `counterparties`: Array of parties to a transaction (eg, 2 in the case of a trade)
   - `displayName`: User's name
   - `displayHandle`: User's paymail handle
-  - `transfers`: Array of transferred assets
+  - `transfers`: Array of transferred instruments
     - `direction`: `sent` or `received`
-    - `assetId`: ID of the asset transferred
+    - `instrumentId`: ID of the instrument transferred
-    - `assetName`: Display name of the asset transferred
+    - `instrumentName`: Display name of the instrument transferred
     - `quantity`: The transferred `quantity` – see below
 - `fees`: Describes the network fees incurred by the event
   - `all`: The `quantity` of network fees paid by the current entity for this